YangPiCui/3DPrinterCalibrationAndTuning/DoogellVegaWithPLA/README.md

 # Doogell Vega Calibration and Tuning

 Bought 2nd hand for $500.
+Imported stepper motors and linear rails.
 Greased rails.
 Cleaned belt and belt housing.
 Replaced bed cover with tempered sanded-surface glass.
 Pressed printer frame against wall to steady the former.
+Touch screen is inaccurate to the touch.
+One cannot change firmware values with it.
 Use Cura 4.6.1 as the slicer software.

 In a multi-parameter optimization, if one parameter changes, multiple other parameters have to change, too.
 For example, if we change the layer height, the print speed and the flow rate both have to change (in an unpredictable manner) to ensure the same print accuracy.
 Fixing as many parameters as possible upfront would simply the optimization.